• Skip to primary navigation

 In a day to day that feels frenetic and stressful, take the time to slow down and enjoy creating and savoring a classic dish that cooks have been riffing on for centuries: beef stew.
 While there are many variations, some elements persist, and for good reason!
 Tender chunks of beef, substantial vegetables like potatoes, onion, celery, and carrot, and a thick broth.
 This is a dish that any time traveler could find, from a medieval pub to a midcentury American family dinner: beef stew has stuck around because it’s simply delicious.

-Delicious because the moment you taste a spoonful, you slurp the rich broth: built from a base of beef stock and deepened in flavor by red wine.
+Delicious because the moment you taste a spoonful, you slurp the rich broth: built from a base of beef stock and deepened in flavor by red wine, my favorite part.
 After that initial taste of broth, you get into the elements that really stick to your ribs.
 The beef pieces are tender and juicy, and the vegetables provide variety and brightness: both with their flavors and colors.
 Plus, this is a dish you can improvise on and not break the budget: got a random sprig of thyme lying around?
 Throw it in.
 Got a couple of mushrooms leftover, just hanging out in your fridge?
 Throw them in.
 Tweaking here and there is part of the fun and you can definitely adjust to your own tastes and preferences.

 Stew vs. Soup